Letting the devil know your plans and intentions is the first step to defeat. You must sly the devil, because the ultimate devil is in you.

 Days turned into months, and months turned into years.

-Now, the insanity of the mind for craving the addictive substance has subsided.
+Today, the insanity of mind craving the addictive substance has not only subsided, rather submerged into a realm of non-consciousness.
 The victimhood of the habit has been subdued, yet daily fundamental practices still need to be cultivated, nourished, and created in order to maintain the condition.

 For me, the belief, in time, transferred into faith.
 A deeper trust was established in the mind that allowed the conditions to be fulfilled and demonstrated.
 This the process of recovery, a healing, an endeavor into self-mastery.